freshfruits/Arch-Linux-Cheatsheet-Setup/README.md

 	<img src="https://www.archlinux.org/static/logos/archlinux-logo-dark-90dpi.ebdee92a15b3.png" alt="arch">
 </h1>

-Awesome Arch Linux cheat sheet, that I will mostly update from time to time, whenever I find something, that I need to remember, but find it hard to.
+Basically, this is my Arch Linux cheat sheet (Arch Linux setup), that I will mostly update from time to time, whenever I find something, that I need to remember, but will forget at some point.

-I am also partly writing my own arch linux install script, to help myself learn bash, and other pretty cool features, that I had no knowledge of.
+I am also partly writing on a arch linux install script, to help myself learn bash, and other pretty cool features, that I had no knowledge of.

 ## Install guide
 ```